KayLerch/alexa-utterance-generator/README.md

 ### 5) Run and done

 Run the _UtteranceGenerator_ from your commandline and watch out for a new file created in the _/src/main/resources/output_ folder.
-If you decided for the _InteractionModelFormatter_ take that json-file and paste / drag it to the code-section in the Skill-Builder.
+If you decided for the _SkillBuilderFormatter_ take that json-file and paste / drag it to the code-section in the Skill-Builder.
 Done!

 ## Advanced